DhyeyR-007/AI-Engineering-Information-Repository/README.md

 ### 8. LLM (structured output)

 The LLM receives the assembled context and produces an output.
 In a production system, this output is not free-form text.
-It is structured output — usually JSON in a specific format that your code can parse reliably.
+It is structured output, usually JSON in a specific format that your code can parse reliably.

 What the LLM does at this step: